Biomedical Sciences BSc (Hons)

 A,B,B

 ABB to include Biology or Chemistry and one further science subject.
 Science practical components must be passed where applicable.
-A level science subjects considered include Biology, Human Biology, Chemistry, Physics, Maths, Psychology, Environmental Studies, Geography and Geology.
+A level science subjects considered include Biology, Human Biology, Chemistry, Physics, Maths, Psychology, Environmental Science, Environmental Studies, Geography and Geology.
 Where this offer is satisfied by including grades achieved in either Biology, Chemistry or Physics, a Pass in the practical science assessment is additionally required.
 General Studies, Critical Thinking and Use of Mathematics are excluded for entry.

 WJEC Level 3 Advanced Skills Baccalaureate Wales